 Get help from a broker

-If you are still confused about which Medicare supplement plan is the best for you despite your research, it is best that you call an insurance broker, as you do not pay any additional commission to a broker because by law you pay the same premium whether you buy the plan directly from the company or an insurance broker.
+This average cost of supplemental health insurance for seniors information is the best for you despite your research, it is best that you call an insurance broker, as you do not pay any additional commission to a broker because by law you pay the same premium whether you buy the plan directly from the company or an insurance broker.

 Check for discounts